-Cybersecurity Checklist for Political Campaigns
+Cybersecurity Advice for Political Campaigns

 Modern applications support features that attackers can abuse to install malware on your system.
 Campaign adversaries have taken advantage of such capabilities quite frequently; they’ve also exploited unpatched vulnerabilities in the software to infect computers.

 To resist such attacks, minimize the attack surface: the less software you have, the smaller the attackers’ window of opportunity.
-Keep your software you need up-to-date on security patches.
+Keep the software you need up-to-date on security patches.

 - Use the latest OS version for your systems and devices.